Thomas B. Evans Jr.: United States Representative

 Evans was involved in a scandal involving lobbyist and former nude model Paula Parkinson, in which allegations were made that she traded sex for political influence.
-The US Department of Justice investigated the allegations and found no evidence of any crimes.
+The United States Department of Justice investigated the allegations and found no evidence of any crimes.
 Evans was defeated in his attempt at a fourth term in 1982.
-In all, Evans served from January 3, 1977 until January 3, 1983, during the administrations of U.S. Presidents Jimmy Carter and Ronald Reagan.
+In all, Evans served from January 3, 1977, until January 3, 1983, during the administrations of U.S. presidents Jimmy Carter and Ronald Reagan.

 Almanac

 Elections are held the first Tuesday after November 1.
 U.S. Representatives take office January 3 and have a two-year term.